ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Set parameters associated with subhourly forecast model output and post-processing.

 ``SUB_HOURLY_POST``: (Default: false)
    Flag that indicates whether the forecast model will generate output files on a sub-hourly time interval (e.g., 10 minutes, 15 minutes).
 This will also cause the post-processor to process these sub-hourly files.
 If this variable is set to true, then ``DT_SUBHOURLY_POST_MNTS`` should be set to a valid value between 1 and 59.
+Valid values: ``True`` | ``False``

 ``DT_SUB_HOURLY_POST_MNTS``: (Default: 0)
    Time interval in minutes between the forecast model output files (only used if ``SUB_HOURLY_POST`` is set to true).
 If ``SUB_HOURLY_POST`` is set to true, this needs to be set to a valid two-digit integer between 1 and 59.
 Note that if ``SUB_HOURLY_POST`` is set to true but ``DT_SUB_HOURLY_POST_MNTS`` is set to 0, ``SUB_HOURLY_POST`` will get reset to false in the experiment generation scripts (there will be an informational message in the log file to emphasize this).
 Valid values: ``0`` | ``1`` | ``2`` | ``3`` | ``4`` | ``5`` | ``6`` | ``10`` | ``12`` | ``15`` | ``20`` | ``30``